AIML-research/AIML-research.github.io/_pages/EiriniNtoutsi.md

 #### 4. Other scientific activities

-- Research Track co-chair for <a href="https://2024.ecmlpkdd.org/" target="_new">ECML PKDD 2024</a>, flagship European ML and DM conference.
+- Research Track co-chair for <a href="https://2024.ecmlpkdd.org/" target="_new">ECML PKDD 2024</a>, the flagship European ML and DM conference.
 -
 #### 5. Other academic activities